How High 2

-How High 2 is a 2019 American stoner comedy television film directed by Bruce Leddy and starring Lil Yachty and DC Young Fly.
+How High 2 is a 2019 American stoner comedy television film directed by Bruce Leddy and starring Lil Yachty and D.C.
+Young Fly.
 It is a sequel to the 2001 film How High and first aired on MTV on April 20, 2019.
-The film centers around two stoners who go on a mission to track down their missing marijuana and "weed bible".
-While the film does not feature the original film's stars Method Man and Redman, actors reprising their roles include Mike Epps, Al Shearer and T. J. Thyne.
+The film centers around two stoners on a mission to track down their missing marijuana and "weed bible".
+While the sequel changes the lead cast, actors reprising their roles from the original film include Mike Epps, Al Shearer, and T. J. Thyne.

 Plot

 Roger is an Atlanta stoner who dreams of opening up a weed delivery business but was recently fired from his fast food job.
 He lives in his mother's basement with his ride share driver cousin Calvin, who moonlights as a weed dealer.
 While Atlanta is in the midst of a weed shortage, the pair find a "Weed Bible" in their basement which shows them how to grow a special new kind of weed.
 They then set off to start a weed delivery business but their stash and weed bible is stolen.
-With the help of Roger's childhood friend Alicia, they set off on a mission across the city to track down their stash while fending off rival drug dealers, the Russian mob, college co-eds & frat guys and a pharmaceutical corporation.
+With the help of Roger's childhood friend Alicia, they set off on a mission across the city to track down their stash while fending off rival drug dealers, the Russian mob, college fraternity and sorority students, and a pharmaceutical corporation.

 Cast

 Production

+In May 2002, a sequel to How High was reported as being written by Don D. Scott (the co-writer of Barbershop), with Method Man and Redman reprising their roles.

-In October 2008, Redman revealed that a script for the sequel was in the middle of being written, stating that "we wanna represent all the smokers", believing that since How High, no one has done justice on a stoner film.
-In April 2009, it was reported that Redman blames Universal Pictures for the film's delay, stating: "They're not opening that money door for us to shoot it.
+In October 2008, Redman revealed that a script for the How High sequel was still being written, stating that "we wanna represent all the smokers", believing that no one had since done justice on a stoner film.
+In April 2009, it was reported that Redman blamed Universal Pictures for the film's delay, stating: "They're not opening that money door for us to shoot it.
 We promoted the shit out of that movie.
 We got the whole world waiting for a How High 2."

-In December 2010, Redman confirmed that Universal Pictures is indeed holding the rights to How High, so the chances of How High 2 coming out are slim.
+In December 2010, Redman confirmed that Universal Pictures was indeed holding the rights to How High, so the chances of How High 2 coming out were slim.
 In April 2013, Method Man told TMZ that the script was being written by Dustin Lee Abraham, who wrote the first one, but it all would depend on Universal if the film would happen.

 In November 2015, Redman stated that the film would be released in 2017.

-In 2017, there was a written script, confirmed by Matt "M-80" Markoff.
-Redman stated that the script is being "rewritten" because he did not like the script.
-He expects production to begin late 2017, early 2018.
-In November 2017, Redman said that if the draft is not as funny as the original draft, he and Method Man would move on to something other than the sequel.
-Redman has confirmed that him and Method Man are not reprising their roles in the sequel because "the business wasn't right".
+Matt "M-80" Markoff confirmed a completed script in 2017.
+Redman stated the script was being "rewritten" because he did not approve, and he expected production to begin late 2017, early 2018.
+In November 2017, Redman said that if the draft was not as funny as the original, he and Method Man would move on to something other than the sequel.
+Redman later confirmed that he and Method Man were not reprising their roles in the sequel because "the business wasn't right".